-- 5.1 As a general rule, when in-person or virtual court is in session, the use of cameras including television cameras and cell phone cameras for any purpose including to photograph, screenshot, audio- or video- record, or broadcast the proceedings is prohibited in any Provincial Court in British Columbia.
+5.1 As a general rule, when in-person or virtual court is in session, the use of cameras and recording devices - including television cameras and cell phone cameras - for any purpose including to photograph, screenshot, audio- or video- record, or publish the proceedings, in whole or in part, is prohibited in any Provincial Court in British Columbia (see Use of Electronic Devices in Courtrooms Policy in section 8 below).
 Camera operators may take cameras into courtrooms for safekeeping if they terminate the power supply.
-Members of the media may apply to the Court for permission to record a particular session of the Court (see below under "Televising courtroom proceedings"). - 5.2 Similarly, visual recording or photographing of a courtroom when Court is not in session is not permitted without the express permission of the Chief Judge.
+Members of the media may apply to the Court for permission to record a particular session of the Court (see section 6 below - "Publishing, Broadcasting, Reproducing, Transmitting, or Disseminating Court Proceedings").

-- 5.3 Filming or visual recording requests in a courthouse for educational and court related information purposes may be approved at the discretion of the Chief Judge.
+- 5.2 Similarly, visual recording or photographing of a courtroom when Court is not in session is not permitted without the express permission of the Chief Judge. - 5.3 Filming or visual recording requests in a courthouse for educational and court related information purposes may be approved at the discretion of the Chief Judge.
 Photographing, videotaping and filming in the court facilities are not otherwise permitted.
 Exceptions to the policy may be made if the approval of the Chief Judge has been obtained in advance. - 5.4 Visual recording of judges' chambers and sheriff cells is strictly prohibited. - 5.5 Taking photographs, including screenshots, of a videoconference proceeding is strictly prohibited.